 Stefi Rosca

-The Difference Between setTimeout and setInterval
+The difference between setTimeout and setInterval

 Until now I was only using setInterval not being aware of setTimeout.
 To be transparent I didn’t need to use it until working on the Speed Writing Game Here’s where setTimeout made a difference.
 I could have gotten way using setInterval for what I needed but it would have meant writing more code unnecessarily.